Grid question

 Bipolar Grid

-Bipolar grid, also known as semantic differential, resembles a single select grid but includes additional row labels positioned to the right of the radio buttons.
-This type of grid allows respondents to tell us where they fall on a scale between two polar adjectives such as fair/unfair or luxury/necessity.
+Bipolar grids, also known as semantic differential, resemble a single-select grid but include labels on both sides of each row.
+Respondents indicate where they fall on a scale between two opposing adjectives, such as fair/unfair or luxury/necessity.

 Desktop view of a bipolar grid with items labeled A or B.